openstreetmap/id-tagging-schema/CONTRIBUTING.md

 ### Code Style

 The input files are JSON files which use 4-space indentation.
 You can use the `npm run lint` command to check whether your files match the expected code style and run `npm run lint:fix` to reformat them if they don't do so.

+### LLMs

+Submitting LLM output is in general not useful.
+If Copilot / ChatGPT / Claude / Gemini / DeepSeek would be capable of generating useful presets, then project maintainer would simply run it on waiting issues.

+In theory human-reviewed LLM-generated content could be useful, but it is dubious is it feasible to achieve it.
+Anyone submitting such content should disclose their AI use and carefully review all of it and undestand what they are submitting.

+Issues, comments, pull requests and so on may be rejected, closed and deleted/hidden on sight if they are AI slop.
+In particular long text, formatted in AI style, with factual inacuracies scattered across it and sections not adding anything useful will be treated as AI slop.
+The same applies also if content was human-written but has the same problems.